After years of back-and-forth, third-party cookies are finally on their way out.

-Cross-site tracking: the practice of collecting browsing data from numerous sources (websites) that details your activity
+Cross-site tracking: the practice of collecting browsing data from numerous sources (websites) that details your activity and provides behavioral insights.

-Ad-serving: making decisions regarding the ads that appear on a website, deciding when to serve these ads, and collecting data (and reporting said data including impressions and clicks) in an effort to educate advertisers on consumer insights and ad performance.
+Ad serving: making decisions regarding the ads that appear on a website, deciding when to serve these ads, and collecting data (and reporting said data, including impressions and clicks) in an effort to educate advertisers on consumer insights and ad performance.